Child psychoanalysis: History

-The work of Sigmund Freud was the talk therapy, and his theories regarding childhood experiences affecting a person later in life.
-His legacy was continued by his daughter Anna Freud in her pursuit of psychotherapy and her fathers theories as applied to children and adolescents.
+The works of Sigmund Freud were talk therapy and his theories regarding how childhood experiences affect a person later in life.
+His legacy was continued by his daughter Anna Freud in her pursuit of psychotherapy and her father's theories as applied to children and adolescents.

 In 1941, Anna helped found the Hampstead Nursery in London, where she treated children for several years until it was shut down in 1945.
 Anna, with the help of Kate Friedlaender, soon opened the Hampstead Child Therapy Course and Clinic to continue her work and to continue sheltering homeless children.
 Anna was the director of the clinic from 1952 until her death in 1982, following which it was renamed the Anna Freud Center as a memorial for the care and support she provided to hundreds of children over the decades.

 Much of Anna's published papers and books reference her work at the Hampstead Nursery and Clinic.
 Some of her more famous books are "The Ego and Defense Mechanisms", which explored what defense mechanisms are and how they are used by adolescents, and "Normality and Pathology in Childhood" (1965), which directly summarizes her work at the Hampstead Clinic and other facilities.
 In fact, it was her work at the Nursery and the Clinic which allowed Anna to perfect her techniques and establish a therapy specifically designed for improving child and adolescent mental health.